funnychen/getdata-project/CodeBook.md

 ## DATA DICTIONARY - UCI HAR TIDY DATASET

 subject					2
-	An identifier of the subject who carried out the experiment, from 1 to 30
++	An identifier of the subject who carried out the experiment, from 1 to 30

 activity				18
-	Each person performed six activities in the experiment.
++	ach person performed six activities in the experiment.
-		WALKING
+ +		WALKING
-		WALKING\_UPSTAIRS
+ +		WALKING\_UPSTAIRS
-		WALKING\_DOWNSTAIRS
+ +		WALKING\_DOWNSTAIRS
-		SITTING
+ +		SITTING
-		STANDING
+ +		STANDING
-		LAYING
+ +		LAYING

 tBodyAcc.mean.X			12
 	Mean of tBodyAcc-mean()-X of each variable for each activity and each subject.
 The data comes from the accelerometer and gyroscope 3-axial raw signals, and "mean()" for mean value, "std()" for standard deviation.